oloapinivad/MiLES/README.md

 ## HISTORY

 *v0.5 - Mar 2018*
-- Improve wrapper with control function
+- Improved wrapper with flags to control each section
+- Frequency is again plotted on regimes
-- Cleaning and bug fixing
+- Various bug fixing and consolidation
-- Improving climatologies (ERAI 1979-2017)
+- Improved climatologies (ERAI 1979-2017)

 *v0.43 - Feb 2018*
 - R-based EOFs script consistent with the MiLES structure